NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 The IMU has caused us signficant problems in the past.
 Be careful with it.
 You should read both the datasheet and the SMD tech note (look for `IMU_*` in `QuadClass-Resources/Datasheets`).

 * Include “IMU” in the name of the device you create.
-* Build the package for the IMU so it has the same orientation as the mechanical drawing in the datasheet.
+* If you build the package by hand, build it so it has the same orientation as the mechanical drawing in the datasheet.
+* You can use the QFN package generator, but it'll take a lot of tweaking to get it to the pass Eaglint.  it also numbers the pins in an unhelpful way.
+I'm not convinced it's a time saver.
+* You could however create the 3D package in the generator and the delete everything on footprint.
 * Check the orientation.
 Your view of the package in Eagle is looking “down” on the board.
 * Draw your package so it is wider than it is tall (rather than the other way around).
 Otherwise Eaglint will get confused.
 * Make sure the SMDs should be at least 0.85mm long.
 They will extend slightly out from under the package.